G a b y E c h e v a r r i a

 In 2024 she toured Europe with Luz and formed an improvisational duo with Orgánica Impro.
 She also produced the album Quisiera by Mili Aramburu, contributing vocals as well.

-In January 2025 she released Beatles para Bebés.
-In March she was invited to perform as pianist and backing vocalist for Magdalena Fleitas at the Solidarity Festival for the Andean Region, sharing the stage with León Gieco, Chango Spasiuk, Eruca Sativa, Lisandro Aristimuño, Loli Molina, and Perotá Chingó.
-Throughout the year she performed alongside Latin Grammy winner Hernán Hecht, presenting her songs as a duo with live looping and real-time processing.
-From June to September she undertook her sixth European tour, participating in the Bimbache Art Festival by invitation of guitarist Torsten de Winkel, known for his work with Pat Metheny.
+In January 2025, she released "Beatles for Babies."
+In March, she was invited to be the pianist and backing vocalist for Magdalena Fleitas at the Solidarity Festival for the Andean Region, alongside León Gieco, Chango Spasiuk, Eruca Sativa, Lisandro Aristimuño, Loli Molina, and Perotá Chingó.
+During the year, she performed with Latin Grammy winner Hernan Hetch, presenting their songs as a duo with improvisations using a looper and real-time processing.
+From June to September, she completed her sixth European tour, where she participated in the Bimbache Art Festival as a guest of guitarist Torsten de Winkle, known for his work on tours and albums with Pat Metheny.
+Then teaching came knocking at her door again, and from September to November she was in India at the Swarnabhoomi Academy of Music as director of the vocal department.
+Currently, with thousands of followers and monthly listeners across all digital platforms, she is in Lago Puelo, Chubut, Argentina, performing live, working as a teacher and sound harmonizer, and creating custom compositions and recordings.

-Over these 20 years of career since 2005, she has also participated in the recordings of albums by Navío Argos (2008), José Cullen (2011), Pablo Galestok (2011), Celeste Manetta (2014), Pepo Bocconi (2016 & 2019), Delfi Saraví (2017), Saltos en el Tiempo (2022), Esquina Porteña (2022 & 2023), Martín Mengel (2022), Daniel Raijman (2023), Fede Acebedo (2024), JDZ Blues Band (2024), Raphael Gimenes (2024), Fede Acebedo (2024), Pedro Frías (2024), and Matt Jah (2025), and collaborated with artists such as Lucas Heredia, Mariano Delgado, Américo Belloto, Leandro García de la Maza, and Moa Edmunds, among others.
+During these 20 years of career, since 2005, she also took part in the recording of albums by: Navío Argos (2008), José Cullen (2011), Pablo Galestok (2011), Celeste Manetta (2014), Pepo Bocconi (2016 and 2019), Delfi Saraví (2017), Saltos en el Tiempo (2022), Martín Mengel (2022), Daniel Raijman (2023), Fede Acebedo (2024), Raphael Gimenes (2024), Fede Acebedo (2024), Pedro Frías (2024), Matt Jah (2025), and also worked alongside Lucas Heredia, Mariano Delgado, Américo Belloto, Leandro García de la Maza, Moa Edmunds, among others.